fbpx

 Made up of 6,852 islands, the perfect way to explore Japan’s seldom visited destinations is by sea and Heritage Adventurer is the ideal vessel for such a voyage.
 Combining a thrilling mix of culture, history and the natural world our authentic expedition cruise will see us exploring ancient castles, serenely beautiful gardens and opulent temples and shrines combined with witnessing some of Japan’s stunning natural landscapes.

-Experience all-inclusive luxury cruise travel as we explore Japan’s frenetic, neon-lit capital Tokyo and venture to destinations such as the historic and serene castle town of Matsue, the ancient anachronistic town of Hagi, and experience the tranquillity of Yakushima Island, a world away from the hustle and bustle of Japan’s mega cities with its towering mountains and ancient forest.
+Experience all-inclusive luxury cruise travel as we explore Japan’s second-largest city, Osaka, famous for its vibrant nightlife and street food.
+Discover Kyoto’s famed 1001 Senju Kannon statues, historic Pontocho Alley, Nishiki Market and Fushimi’s sake heritage.
+Venture to destinations such as the historic and serene castle town of Matsue, the ancient anachronistic town of Hagi.
+Experience the tranquillity of Yakushima Island, a world away from the hustle and bustle of Japan’s mega cities with its towering mountains and ancient forest.
 We’ll also moor at Uwajima, one of Japan’s premier pearl producers with the opportunity to visit one of the city’s traditional pearl farms.

-Helping us understand all we will see and experience, and travelling with us throughout the voyage, will be our expert Guest Speakers and Japanese guides who will add immeasurably to your enjoyment and understanding of this captivating country.
+Helping us understand all we will see and experience, and travelling with us throughout the voyage, will be our expert Guest Speakers and Japanese guides.
+They will add immeasurably to your enjoyment and understanding of this captivating country.

 Trip Name

-Discover The Islands Of Japan: A 11-day Voyage of Japan Between Tokyo & Osaka, Incl.
+Discover The Islands Of Japan: A 12-day Voyage of Japan from Osaka to Osaka, Incl.
 South Korea

 Days